-Reports of trade deals, industry partnerships and vehicle specs have swirled ever since mutterings of an Apple-produced car began several years ago, and the tech company – known for its penchant for keeping things under wraps – has often been quick to dispel false information as quickly as it gains traction.
+Reports of trade deals, industry partnerships and vehicle specs have swirled ever since mutterings of an Apple-produced car began several years ago, and the tech company – known for its penchant for keeping plans under wraps – has often been quick to dispel false information as quickly as it gains traction.

 Will it be an actual Apple Car, tech we can integrate into our own vehicles or hardware and software licensed to third-party car makers?
 Could it even be part of a service, run by Apple to transport us around in driverless cars?